 Let’s face it.
 We’re not very patient.
 And in many cases we’re only patiently patient if we see a clear personal benefit for our patience.
 The former Prime Minister of Great Britain, Margaret Thatcher once said, “I am extraordinarily patient, provided I get my own way in the end.”
 Over time each of us can cultivate and practice patience at home and at work.
 Patience in the workplace is extraordinarily important in an era of unprecedented workplace stress and increasing awareness of workplace bullying.
 By focusing on communicating more effectively, staying calm and cool when the nerves of others are clearly frayed, and by keeping our expectations grounded in reality, we stand the best chance of turning a frustrated client, donor, employee or even board member into an equally calm, life-long supporter of a nonprofit mission.

 Melanie Lockwood Herman is Executive Director of the Nonprofit Risk Management Center.
-She welcomes your ideas about any risk management topic, feedback on this article and questions about the Center’s resources at Melanie@nonprofitrisk.org or (202) 785-3891.
-The Center provides risk management tools and resources at www.nonprofitrisk.org and offers consulting assistance to organizations unwilling to leave their missions to chance.
+She welcomes your ideas about any risk management topic, feedback on this article and questions about NRMC’s resources at Melanie@nonprofitrisk.org or (703) 777-3504.
+NRMC provides risk management tools and resources at www.https://nonprofitrisk.org/ and offers consulting assistance to organizations unwilling to leave their missions to chance.
 Melanie’s most recent book, EXPOSED: A Legal Field Guide for Nonprofit Executives offers practical insight into the legal risks facing nonprofit organizations.